Martingale (probability theory): General definition

 which is a general form of conditional expectation.
-This is also called the martingale property (conditional expectation property).
+This is also called the martingale property.

-It is important to note that the property of being a martingale involves both the filtration and the probability measure (with respect to which the expectations are taken).
-It is possible that Y could be a martingale with respect to one measure but not another one; the Girsanov theorem offers a way to find a measure with respect to which an Itō process is a martingale.
+The property of being a martingale involves both the filtration and the probability measure (with respect to which the expectations are taken).
+It is possible that $Y$ could be a martingale with respect to one measure but not another one; the Girsanov theorem offers a way to find a measure with respect to which an Itō process is a martingale.

 In the Banach space setting the conditional expectation is also denoted in operator notation as $\mathbf{E}^{\Sigma_s} Y_t$.